-Functional allocation of expenses - Expenses are reported by their functional classification as program services or supporting activities.
+Functional allocation of expenses - Expenses are reported by their functional classification.
 Program services are the direct conduct or supervision of activities that fulfill the purposes for which the organization exists.
 Fundraising activities include the solicitation of contributions of money, securities, materials, facilities, other assets, and time.
 Management and general activities are not directly identifiable with specific program or fundraising activities.
-Expenses that are attributable to one or more program or supporting activities are allocated among the activities benefitted.
+Expenses that are attributable to more than one activity are allocated among the activities benefitted.
 Salaries and related costs, occupancy costs, depreciation, technology, communications, general supplies, and liability insurance costs are allocated on the basis of estimated time and effort expended.
-Printing and postage costs are allocated based on actual usage.